apache/trafficcontrol/grove/plugin/README_http_cacheinspector.md

-# Cache Insepctor Plugin
+# Cache Inspector Plugin

-The cache inspector plugin allows you to view the contents of the cache.
+The cache inspector plugin allows you to view the contents of the cache in a browser.
+Point your browser at `http://<yourcacheiporhostname:yourcacheport>/_cacheinspect` to get started.
+Access to this endpoint is limited to the IP ranges defined in the `stats` object of the global configuration.

 Example output:

 ```
 Jump to:  disk  my-disk-cache-two